ssavane26/ProReadMeGenerator/README.md

 - [Usage](#usage)
 - [Questions](#questions)
 # Description
-Command line based program that allows users to quickly generate a README.md file for their respective repository.
+Terminal/Command line application that allows users to quickly generate a README.md file for their repository.

 # Programming Languages Utilized: